 RB: Viv Anderson (England)

 In 1978, Anderson became the first Black player to play for the senior national team.
+He would earn 30 caps.
+He was on two World Cup team: 1982 and 1986, and two European Championshiop team: 1980 and 1988.
 He was a part of the Nottingham Forrest team that they won the European Cup.
-He also played for Arsenal and Manchester United.
+He also played for Arsenal, Manchester United and and Sheffield Wednesday.

 CB/ST: Kenny Burns (Scotland)